 Unwrapping gifts is fun.
 Wrapping them?
 Not so much.
-A lot of people will pay you to wrap their gifts for them.
+A lot of people will pay you to wrap their Christmas, Hanukkah, other holiday and birthday gifts for them.
 Many may not have the time or patience to wrap their own gifts, or they might want someone with a little decorative flair.
 Some may not want to wrap gifts in their own homes because they don’t want kids to see gifts before Santa Claus brings them.

 - You can easily run this business from your home.

 - While you may make at least some money all year, the peak season for earnings is relatively short.

 How to get started:

 NOTE: Before you start your business, you should read the page on this website entitled “things to think about before you get started.”
 After you have taken the preliminary steps for starting any business, you can take the specific steps outlined below.